CityRelay

 How often should shortlet properties be scheduled for maintenance?

-Shortlet properties should conduct turnover inspections between guest stays.
+Shortlet property operators should conduct visual inspections between guest stays.
 This will allow you to identify small issues and have them fixed before they can affect bookings and reviews.

 You should also schedule full-system inspections annually.
 This includes gas safety checks, electrical tests, heating system servicing, and structural system assessments, etc. Seasonal checks, such as summer ventilation checks or pre-winter heating inspections, can also ensure your guests are comfortable during their stay.